a special non-type-certificated

 Light Sport Aircraft pilot certificate which does not require FAA

-who have been denied FAA medical certification, are NOT allowed to fly under the Sport Pilot / Light-Sport Aircraft
+a formal FAA medical examination, it is important to note that pilots who have been denied FAA medical certification are not allowed to fly under the Sport Pilot / Light-Sport Aircraft

-certificate rules unless they obtain FAA medical certification.
+certificate rules unless they first obtain FAA medical certification.
 The rules

 specifically prohibit approval for applicants who have been